AlliFan/DeadasDisco-DiscordRichPresence/README.md

 This will add an auto start for the Discord Rich Present to your gamestart.

+<ins>Information for both options:</ins>

+There's a short moment where the windows console will appear.
+This can't really be changed, see it as an check to confirm that the program is successfully running.

-For both options: Discord rich presence will be active as long as the game remains open.
+Discord rich presence will be active as long as the game remains open.
 The program will close itself after closing Dead as Disco.
 For more informations, and maybe troubleshooting, there's a presence_log.txt file which contains informations about that.